Drones for precision agriculture

 What makes the drone such a popular decision-supporting tool in agriculture?

-, it’s easy to operate.
+First, it’s easy to operate.
 Most modern drones are equipped with a GPS system which enables automatic stabilization of the drone, and a preprogrammed flight path.
 The operator need only maintain eye contact and ascertain that its path is free of obstacles.
 Some drones on the market also have sensors that help it to avoid contact with obstacles.

 Second, is its cost relative to alternatives.
 Now that the technology is available and inexpensive, an appropriate drone can be purchased on a budget of a few thousand dollars.
 When used efficiently, this tool can quickly earn back its investment.
 Third, is its work capacity.
 Even the smallest drones are capable of carrying a camera or another dedicated load such as a spray container or a bait dispenser for pest control.
 A job that used to require a worker to photograph or run around fields with a hand dispenser, can be performed thoroughly and very efficiently.